Replicants (The Bear): Plot

 Carmy attends an Al-Anon meeting and is moved by another member's vivid story of her brother's addiction.
+He later drives to Oak Park in the van and tours the Frank Lloyd Wright Home and Studio.
 Sydney receives an updated partnership agreement from Carmy.
 Marcus sells his late mother's house with his roommate Chester's help.
 Carmy hires Luca as a stage to help Marcus.
 Tina talks to Carmy about his current struggle with reducing ingredients and advises him to slow down the pace of the menu.
 Carmy reveals to Sydney that he has decided on a set menu, admitting that his insistence on changing the menu every day was selfish and detrimental to the restaurant.
 Natalie brings baby Sophie to the restaurant.
 Sydney receives a call from the hospital saying her father has suffered a heart attack.

 Production

-Writing

-The title refers to a type of semi-sentient naturalistic cyborg called a replicant that was introduced into popular culture by Blade Runner.
-Richie has a long-standing interest in science fiction generally and the works of Philip K. Dick specifically.
-In season three Richie called Carmy a "baby replicant who's not self-actualized."

-In this episode, Carmy tries twice to tell Sydney about the changes to the partnership agreement (which later trigger the crisis of "Goodbye") but he is interrupted twice, once by the arrival of baby Sophie, and once by the news of Sydney's dad's cardiac incident.

-Richie talks about how the old Beef was "rocking," and the vibe at the Bear is not the same.
-Carmy modeled the Bear on Thomas Keller restaurants (among others), about which New York Times food editor Melissa Clark wrote in 2024, "Phones glowed as the diners I witnessed snapped more photos of themselves at their hard-to-get table than of the food on their plates.
-No one giggled."
+Development

+"Replicants" was written by Karen Joseph Adcock.